A not-so-strange term coming from somewhere: Introduction

+Note that we assume some additional regularity on the set~$D$, i.e.~$C^2$ instead of Lipschitz, because in the sequel we will need to apply elliptic regularity estimates near the hole boundary; see the proof of Proposition~\ref{prop:example} and condition~\eqref{hp:lambda0} that is used there.
+As an example of a family~$(\mu_\eps)_{0 < \eps < 1}$ satisfying~\eqref{mu_eps} in this case, we can take

-By explicit computation, we see that such~$\mu_\eps$ is precisely the total surface area of~$\eps^{-n}$ copies of a single ``hole'', $\eps^\gamma\overline{D}$, hence it satisfies~\eqref{mu_eps-surface}.
+By an explicit computation, we see that such~$\overline{\mu}_\eps$ is precisely the total surface area of~$\eps^{-n}$ copies of a single ``hole'', $\eps^\gamma\overline{D}$, hence it satisfies~\eqref{mu_eps} (see Remark~\ref{rk:mu_eps_bar} for the details).
+Other choices of~$\mu_\eps$ are admissible, so long as they satisfy~\eqref{mu_eps}.
 Holes of the form~\eqref{model_example}--\eqref{gamma_intro} correspond exactly to the critical scaling for the homogenisation of a Dirichlet problem, i.e.